On algebraic curves A(x)-B(y)=0 of genus zero: Abstract

 \section{Abstract}

-Using a geometric approach involving two-dimensional orbifolds, we provide lower bounds for the genus of an irreducible algebraic curve of the form $\f E_{A,B}:\, A(x)-B(y)=0$, where $A, B\in\C(z)$.
+Using a geometric approach involving Riemann surface orbifolds, we provide lower bounds for the genus of an irreducible algebraic curve of the form $\f E_{A,B}:\, A(x)-B(y)=0$, where $A, B\in\C(z)$.
 We also investigate ``series'' of curves $\f E_{A,B}$ of genus zero, where by a series we mean a family with the ``same'' $A$.
-Our main result states that for a given rational function $A$ a sequence of rational functions $B_i$, such that $\deg B_i\rightarrow \infty$ and all the curves $A(x)-B_i(y)=0$ are irreducible and have genus zero, exists if and only if there exist a compact Riemann surface $R$ of genus 0 or 1 and a Galois covering $f:\, R\rightarrow \C\P^1$ such that $f=A\circ p$ for some $p: R\rightarrow \C\P^1.$
+We show that for a given rational function $A$ a sequence of rational functions $B_i$, such that $\deg B_i\rightarrow \infty$ and all the curves $A(x)-B_i(y)=0$ are irreducible and have genus zero, exists if and only if the Galois closure of the field extension $\C(z)/\C(A)$ has genus zero or one.